broadinstitute/cromwell/docs/developers/bitesize/workflowExecution/wdlExpressionEvaluation.md

 * Reference resolution between WDLOM elements occurs during the linking phase.
 * WDLOM `ExpressionElement`s are wrapped into `WdlomWomExpression`s during the graph building phase.

-It is during the graph construction phase that static expression elements are mixed together with evaluation functions to produce the final WOM expressions, and any differences between language versions are baked in.
+During the graph construction phase static expression elements are mixed together with evaluation functions to produce the final WOM expressions, and any differences between language versions are baked in.

 #### Where evaluation functions are coded